d3berger/mobilexco-validate/README.md

 ## Extra constraints

 Elements can be marked as required by adding the required parameter.
-Type string and int can have a min and max lengths.
+Type string and int can have a min and max length.

-## Examples
+## Testing

+Testing with PHPUnit can be found under test folder.

-### Schema
+## Schema Example

 ```
 {